The British are not exactly famous for consensus.

 If it is to be fully inclusive, the evaluation process must be applied throughout the income range, from shopfloor to boardroom.
 A contentious issue no doubt, when it reaches the top.
 But Management which actually manages, keeps a longterm view of the business in perspective, reviews alternative options and products in short, actually manages, should indeed be rewarded according to the standard scale.
 But Top Managements and Honorary Board Members who are only there for the lunch...
 Reward must be related strictly to actual, measurable contribution.

 Revolutionary in present terms, no doubt.
 But society already measures apples and milk; it could hardly get along otherwise.
 Yet of all the commodities traded every day, work is the most important, and work is the one commodity we dont measure.
-And on a more social level, business can only benefit through openness and cooperation at all levels.
+And it is the most significant, pervading and affecting the entire economic structure.

 A Fair Days Pay and a Fair Price too?

-Work evaluation can ensure remuneration stabilization.
-This process must be carried through to price stabilization.
+Work evaluation can ensure fair remuneration.
+This process must be carried through to prices.

 A factorys, or a businesss total costs consist of three elements.
 First, the cost of bought-in raw materials and components; second, the direct labour added in the factory; and third, the costs of capital write-off, overheads and finance.
 These are the costs of making a product, of supplying a service.
 From these costs a Unit Production Cost can be calculated for each product or service supplied.
 If this Unit Production Cost then becomes the Selling Price, there would be a direct and fair relationship between cost and price, and therefore between pay and purchasing power.